RayhanaAkterDev/crisis-vault/601 - Software Engineering/Chapter 1 - Software Engineering Paradigms/Solutions of Board Questions.md

 6. Discuss about the professional and ethical responsibilities of a software engineering. #board_2021
 > **The professional and ethical responsibilities of a software engineering**:
+> 1. **Confidentiality**: Engineers should normally respect the confidentiality of their employers or clients irrespective of whether or not a formal confidentiality agreement has been signed.
+> 2. **Competence**: Engineers should not misrepresent their level of competence.
+They should not knowingly accept work which is out with their competence.
+> 3. **Work Cooperatively in Teams**: Software development is often done in teams.
+Engineers should respect others in the team, communicate clearly, and help when needed.
+Good teamwork improves project quality.
+> 4. **Ensure Software Quality**: Engineers must write clean, reliable, and secure code.
+They should test the software properly and make sure it works well and meets the client’s needs.
+> 5. **Follow Legal Rules and Licenses**: Engineers should obey software laws like copyright rules, software licenses, and data protection laws.
+They must not copy code from others without giving credit or using proper licenses.
+> 6. **Take Responsibility for Their Work**: A good engineer does not blame others for mistakes.
+They take full responsibility for the software they create and are ready to fix any issues caused by it.
+> 7. **Use Skills for Good Purposes**: Software engineers should use their knowledge to help society.
+They can make useful applications that solve real problems and avoid working on harmful or illegal projects.
+> 8. **Respect Intellectual Property**: Engineers should not steal others’ ideas or code.
+They must follow rules when using open-source software and give proper credit to original creators.
+> 9. **Computer Misuse**: Software engineers should not use their technical skills to misuse  other people's computers.
+Computer misuse can range from small issues on a employer's machine/ computer to very serious problems.

 ---

 7. Write down some characteristics of legacy software. #board_2021
+> Legacy software is old and outdated software that is still in use, even though newer and better versions may exist.

+> **Characteristics of legacy software**:
+> 1. **Old Technology**: Legacy software is built using outdated programming languages, tools, or platforms that are no longer widely used.
+> 2. - **Difficult to Maintain**
+    It is often hard to fix bugs or make changes because the code is complex, poorly documented, or the original developers are no longer available.

+- **Lack of Documentation**
+    Many legacy systems have little or no proper documentation, which makes understanding and updating the software challenging.

+- **High Maintenance Cost**
+    Maintaining legacy software can be expensive due to the need for specialized skills, compatibility issues, or the risk of system failure.

+- **Limited Compatibility**
+    Legacy software may not work well with modern systems, devices, or applications, making integration difficult.

+- **Critical to Business**
+    Despite being old, many legacy systems are still important for business operations and cannot be easily replaced.

+- **Poor Security**
+    Older systems often have weak or outdated security features, making them more vulnerable to cyberattacks.

+- **Performance Issues**
+    Legacy software may run slowly or inefficiently compared to modern alternatives due to outdated design or hardware limitations.

+---

 8. What is meant by software quality assurance?
 9. Write down the principles of agile process method. #board_2022 #board_2020 #board_2017
 10. Write short note on SEI. #board_2017